elmahio/documentation/docs/logging-breadcrumbs-from-asp-net-core.md

 }
 ```

-The action filter converts the action arguments to a comma-separated string at log it as a breadcrumb.
+The action filter converts the action arguments to a comma-separated string and logs it as a breadcrumb.
 You can either decorate each controller with the `BreadcrumbFilterAttribute` or add it globally:

 ```csharp
 var mvcBuilder = services.AddControllersWithViews(options =>